andrelavell/check-my-hearing/README.md

-# HearWell - Professional Hearing Test
+# CheckMyHearing - Professional Hearing Test

 A modern, mobile-responsive web application for conducting online hearing tests.
 Users can assess their hearing health through a professional-grade test that includes questionnaire, frequency testing, and detailed results.